-This course will only be used for student created learning experiences that fulfill a lifetime activity.
+This course will only be used for student created learning experiences that fulfill the Recreational Wellness requirement.

 Student Created Learning Experience

 May take many forms as determined by the student and faculty creating the learning experience (may be 1, 2 or 4 credits, and may use traditional or P/N grading options).